josephdfox/AI-in-Entrepreneurship-Education/README.md

 You can use prompts in any LLM like [ChatGPT](https://chat.openai.com/) or even [OpenAI's Playground](https://platform.openai.com/playground).

+## Auto GPTs

+I am starting to add things in on automated agents and what entrepreneurs can do with them.
+You can follow along some experiments with the tool used, the prompts and costs included here: https://www.notion.so/eeai/Research-80f98257473847148aa85742f265c2c1

 The technical cookbook is availble as a [Notebook](https://jupyter.org/).
 You will need your own API key from [OpenAI](https://openai.com/).
 The Technical Cookbook has been updated to incoprorate LangChain's ChatGPT integration.

 Disclaimer: